 As challenging as it is to find an original Macintosh, it is just as difficult to find its M0110 keyboard and M0100 mouse.
 My reasonably-priced Mac did not come with its keyboard and mouse, and I knew it would cost as much or more to acquire the peripherals.
 Even the keyboard cable is problematic.
 The keyboard I purchased on eBay did not include the cable, so I had to acquire one separately.
 The Macintosh used a 4P4C connector on a coiled cable, similar to a telephone handset; however, the wiring uses a straight-through pinout rather than the normally crossed pinout.
 This means you cannot use a standard telephone cord on a Macintosh 128K, 512K, or Plus.

 The M0110 keyboard is uniquely designed; compact, with a minimal amount of keys.
 A separate numerical keypad was available as an option.
 It is a sought-after keyboard because many appreciate its Alps’ SKCC tall cream switches and accompanying springy-hollow sound.
-The M0110 keyboard I purchased appeared more yellowed than the Macintosh, but it did not look bad once I thoroughly cleaned it.
+The M0110 keyboard I purchased appeared more yellowed than the Macintosh, but it did not look bad after thoroughly cleaning it.

 The M0100 mouse is a tank, though comfortable with a large, clunky button.
 The M0100 I got through an eBay auction was in reasonably good condition, but it had yellowed on top, and one of the plastic screw mounts was splitting.
 I applied epoxy to strengthen it.